jonathanchiong/street-level.github.io/_drafts/2016-a-year-in-review.md

 #### **Fed raised federal-funds range to 0.50%-0.75%**

-By a unanimous vote on December 14, the Fed raised its federal-funds range to 0.50%-0.75%, its second rate increase in a decade.
+By a unanimous vote on December 14 2016, the Fed raised its federal-funds range to 0.50%-0.75%, its second rate increase in a decade.
 At the same time, Fed officials said current economic conditions warrants only “gradual increases” in the federal-funds rate.
-Despite that, Fed officials had penciled in three quarter-point rate increases in 2017 instead of two seen in September - which means the rates might rise faster than anticipated.
+Despite that, Fed officials had penciled in three quarter-point rate increases in 2017 instead of two expected earlier in September 2016 - which means the rates might rise faster than anticipated.
+It remains to be seen if the Fed will deliver the 3 expected hikes (afterall they sang a similar tune same time last year, but "under delivered" in the end).

 #### **Thank you for staying with us this 2016**